SESARLab/mfh-dl-performace-testing/thesis.md

 On the other side, Apache Druid implements a more modern architecture combining column-oriented storage, distributed computing where each node can independently be scaled, and an advanced real-time ingestion system that serves data as soon as it is available.
 This design allows Druid to compute sub-second queries on data sources with billions of rows.
 In conclusion, Apache Druid fully satisfied the goals of this research, proving itself to be a suitable, highly performant solution to serve the actual use cases of the MIND Foods HUB computing infrastructure.

+### 5.2 Future Work

+The work done for this research opens on diverse further possible developments.
+First, the integration of Apache Druid in the MIND Foods HUB Data Lake is not complete.
+The provisioning described in section 3.1 was achieved on the existing Data Lake architecture, integrating Apache Druid with the Hadoop cluster to ingest data from HDFS.
+However, the ingestion process, handled by the hybrid GraphQL/REST API, should be revised.
+The API ingests new measurements, loaded from the collection agents, into the dl_measurements table using a simple INSERT statement with the corresponding values.
+As we know, Apache Druid does not support DML operations and allows data ingestion only in batch mode, by loading files from different storages, or in streaming mode, by reading events from Apache Kafka or Amazon Kinesis.
+So, a natural extension of this work would be the integration of Apache Kafka in the Data Lake cluster.
+With this configuration, collection agents *publish* measurements to Kafka, while Druid *consumes* them in real-time; in this way, the write operations will be decoupled from the read ones, allowing the API that serves the client applications to be scaled independently from the write architectural layer.
+Coming to scalability, as described in section 3, the test of this property was out of the scope of this research: MIND Foods HUB started to ingest measurements data as soon as I joined the project, and the resources available for the research was not adequate to scale both Hive and Druid to support a heavy workload.
+Therefore, a natural extension of this work could be the test of Apache Druid with a benchmark designed to quantify its scalability under a peak of multiple, concurrent and high-compute demanding requests.
+A benchmark of this type should measure, other than time-related metrics, like average response time or throughput, also resource-related metrics: the number of nodes the systems needs to support the peak of load, the CPU and memory consumptions, and the storage needed by Historicals to load segments after ingestions.
+Finally, the last development of this research would be the testing of other platforms for the MIND Foods Hub Data Lake.
+While the SESAR Lab team was investigating various alternatives like Presto (now Trino), a distributed SQL query engine for big data analytics, or Apache Impala, an SQL layer on Hadoop different from Hive, the research on a valid substitute could focus on a cloud solution, like Google Big Query, to remove the cost of configuring and maintaining an in-house architecture.

 ## 6. Acknowledgements

 Thesis acknowledgements.

+<div style="page-break-after: always; visibility: hidden;"></div>

 ## 7. References